 This tabular display contains environmental sensor metrics for a selected broker.
 Use this display to find out the type, name, value, and status of the sensors.
+This display only applies to Hardware (HW) Brokers.
+Note that the drop down menu does not show connection strings to PubSub+ Software Brokers.

-Select a broker from the drop-down menu.
-Note that display does not show data for PubSub+Software as it only applies to brokers.
+Select a HW broker from the drop-down menu.
 Search by clicking the right side of a column heading/Filter to open the Search, Sort and Choose Columns dialog: